SadikShaik11/opinorhealthBE/Readme.md

    Run `yarn start` to start the server.
 This will utilize Nodemon for server auto-restart on file changes.

 4. **Accessing the API**:
    The server will start at `http://localhost:3000` by default (or the specified port in the `.env` file).
-Use appropriate API endpoints to interact with the ecommerce backend.
+Use appropriate API endpoints to interact with the OPiNOR HEALTH backend.

 ## License